Chess Titans

-Chess Titans is a chess video game with 3D graphics developed by Oberon Games and included in Windows Vista and Windows 7 Home Premium, Business/Professional, Enterprise, and Ultimate.
-It is a fully animated, photorealistic interactive chess game with ten difficulty levels.
+Chess Titans is a chess video game with 3D graphics developed by Oberon Games and included in Windows Vista and Windows 7 Home Premium, Professional, Enterprise, and Ultimate.
+It is a fully 3D animated, photorealistic interactive chess game with ten difficulty levels when played against the computer.
 It can be played by two participants, or one player against the computer.

 History

 The game was publicly introduced in Windows Vista build 5219.

-Another chess program known simply as Chess was bundled in Microsoft Entertainment Pack 4.
+Another chess program by Microsoft known simply as Chess was bundled in Microsoft Entertainment Pack 4 for earlier versions of Windows in 1992.
 It was developed by David Norris, a former Microsoft employee and author of the chess engine "Ziggurat".

 Graphics

-The game is fully animated and designed for Windows Aero with its glass-like view.
+The game is fully animated and designed for demonstrating the hardware-accelerated graphics capabilities of the earlier Windows Presentation Foundation in Windows Vista.
 The game features a photorealistic board which can be rotated in 3D, and themes are available for the chess pieces and board.
-It showcases the 3D capabilities of Vista.
+The game showcases the 3D capabilities of Vista on the desktop.

 Gameplay

 The game can be played with either a mouse and a keyboard or any gamepad controller for Windows.
 It can also be played through Windows Media Center, using the remote control provided with TV Tuner Cards, and certain laptops as well.

 On each player's turn, Chess Titans displays the last move made by the opponent.
 The player can also click on a chess piece to highlight all valid moves for that piece.
 These features can be turned off in the Options dialog box.